KonnorRogers/personal-site/src/_posts/2022-10-04-actiontext-modify-the-rendering-of-activestorage-attachments.md

 ---
 title: ActionText: Modify the rendering of ActiveStorage attachments
-categories: ["actiontext", "rails", "ruby", "webdev"]
+categories: actiontext, rails, ruby, webdev
 date: 2022-10-04 21:39:36 UTC
 description: |
-  If you have not already, make sure to run both the ActiveStorage and ActionText installers...---
+  If you have not already, make sure to run both the ActiveStorage and ActionText installers...
+---

 If you have not already, make sure to run both the ActiveStorage and ActionText installers respectively.